 KPIs vs. key figures

 In our experience, few distribution centers have KPIs in place to track receiving.
-This is counter to what you would expect, as a correct initial receipt is a key component to reducing rework and errors.
+This is counter to what you would expect, as a correct initial receipt is a key component to reducing rework and errors further dowstrem in the process.
+Conisder that an error in the receiving process increases in cost to correct incrementally as it works downstream in the distribution processes.
 Let’s first identify key figures to track.

 Key figures to track: